 Experienced world bicycle traveller Anna Kortschak has been there, done that and is here to tell you all about it.
 Whether you’re interested in bicycle touring yourself or just interested in the possibility of adventure travel as a whole, this fantastic course covers everything from the many different options available when choosing a bike and gear and how those choices might shape your trip.

 Anna will talk about basic bike maintenance and repairs, gear that you can make yourself, how to find your way (and the creative possibilities of getting lost) and why it is that 99.9% of the time you are perfectly safe.
 You’ll discover (if you don’t already know it) that the world is your oyster and that there is probably nowhere on earth that you can’t go on a bicycle if you really want to.

 In addition to tips on the practical side of cycle touring, this course will investigate the ideal and reality of sustainable tourism and the possibility of genuine engagement, as a tourist, with other cultures and the natural environment.

-About Anna Kortschak
+Delivered by: Anna Kortschak